PretendoNetwork/archival-tools/mario-sonic-sochi-2014-wiiu/README.md

 - `best_run.id` - DataStore DataID for the users best run.
 0 if no best run available.
 Contains unknown data
 - `best_run.created` - Time the users best run was updated in DataStore.
 Empty string if no best run available
 - `best_run.updated` - Time the users best run was updated in DataStore.
 Empty string if no best run available
+- `ranking_raw` - The raw ranking data as sent by the server

 Example: